 5. Check Vents and Chimneys

 Inspect all areas around vents and chimneys for dampness.
 You may find that the flashing has broken down and needs replacement or repair.

 Is there sufficient ventilation in the attic?
 Is there visible damage to the decking or cracks in the rafters and sheathing?
 Is light shining through the roof where it shouldn’t?
 These are all visible signs of potential damage that, if not addressed immediately, can lead to extensive and costly repairs.

 Also, check for visible leaks and their location.
 You should address leaks quickly.
 A leak can lead to rot, mold, or structural damage if left unrepaired.
 Take pictures to document leak locations, and call a professional roofer for an inspection.

 8. Check for Visible Damage

-Look for visible damage and large debris blocking your roof’s drainage system.
+Look for apparent damage and large debris blocking your roof’s drainage system.
 Are there obvious signs of damage?
 Check for blocked or broken gutters and downspouts.
-Your team can take care of these issues right away to help prevent future damage.
+Your roofer can take care of these issues to help prevent future damage.

 9. Wear and Tear

 Check all flashing, vents, chimneys, fascias, drip edges, and decking.
 Look to see if the roof is sagging, corroded, rotting, or missing parts.
 If any of these issues are present, contact your roofing professional.